Mandla7784/MANDYO434_WFC_Group_B-MandlaDyonase_DJS02-main/README.md

 2. **Implement User Stories**: Modify the code to fulfill all unresolved user stories.
 Pay attention to error handling and user input validation.
 3. **Error Handling**: Ensure the application handles errors gracefully, providing clear feedback to the user without crashing.
 4. **Testing**: Test your application thoroughly with various inputs to ensure it meets all the user stories.

-#### Submission Requirements

-- Updated HTML and JavaScript files.
-- Submit your project to the LMS Project Tab for DJS02

-This project challenges you to think critically about user input, error handling, and providing a seamless user experience.
-Ensure your solution is robust, user-friendly, and meets the specified requirements.